smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 Please edit to set rif40/rifuser/rifmanager passwords as they are set to their usernames, especially if your SQL Server database is networked!.

+This script will destroy all existing users and data

 Run the following command as Administrator in this directory (...rapidInquiryFacility\rifDatabase\SQLserver\installation):

 ```